Gateway AnyKey

-The Gateway AnyKey is a programmable PC keyboard that was sold with desktop computers from the Gateway 2000 company roughly from 1990 to 1997.
-It was manufactured in at least five known versions and incarnations by Tucson, Arizona-based Maxi Switch, now a subsidiary of LiteOn Technology Corporation.
-The AnyKey is no longer manufactured, with the latest dated model available marked 1997.
-Maxi Switch, Gateway, and LiteOn currently do not offer any product labeled as or comparable to the AnyKey.
+The Gateway AnyKey is a programmable computer keyboard that was sold exclusively by Gateway 2000, Inc., as an option for some of their desktop computers.
+Introduced in the spring of 1991, the keyboard was manufactured in at least five known versions and incarnations by Tucson, Arizona–based Maxi Switch, Inc., a subsidiary of the Lite-On Technology Corporation.
+It was also sold by Maxi Switch themselves, as the ProKey II (later the ProKey 124).
+The AnyKey proved popular, especially among power users and computer programmers, and soon gained a cult following.
+The AnyKey is no longer manufactured, Gateway having discontinued it by 1998 at the latest.

-The AnyKey keyboard is easily distinguished from other generic keyboards by an extra double column of F keys on the left side, a unique eight directional arrow key pad as opposed to the traditional inverted T, and a quartet of extra keys directly above the numeric pad that control the programmable aspects of the keyboard.
-They are labeled “Program Macro”, “Suspend Macro”, “Repeat Rate”, and “Remap”, reading left to right.
+The AnyKey keyboard is easily distinguished from other generic keyboards by its wide footprint—20 in—necessitated by an extra double column of function keys on the left side, a unique eight directional arrow keys as opposed to the traditional inverted T, and a quartet of extra keys directly above the numeric pad that control the programmable aspects of the keyboard.
+They are labeled "Program Macro", "Suspend Macro", "Repeat Rate", and "Remap", reading left to right.
 All versions of the AnyKey are white or very light gray with some keys (notably the programming keys, extra function keys, and arrows) in a darker gray.